-Students must take four electives, which they need to submit beforehand for approval by the program director.
-Elective approval requests need to be submitted through the Easy system.
+Students must take 4 electives, which they need to submit beforehand for approval by the program director.
+Elective course approval requests need to be submitted through the EASY system.
 Electives from a restricted list of courses describing applications of HCI will be approved automatically.
-Students can however request approval to count as elective any HCI-relevant course in any department, even if it is not on the pre-approved list, as long as the course is not a basic course in their primary major.
+However, students can request approval to count an elective in any HCI-relevant course in all departments, even if it is not on the pre-approved list, as long as the course is not a basic course in their primary major.
 Students can only double count up to two core courses with their primary majors (prerequisite courses do not apply to the double-counting rule).

 |Psychology 85-211 or 85-213 or 85-241

 Interaction Design Studio 1

-36-201b or 36-207 or 36-247 or 36-220 or 36-225 & 226 or 70-207
+36-200 or 36-201 or 36-207 or 36-247 or 36-220 or 36-225 & 226 or 70-207

 |Introduction to Programming

 15-104 or 15-110 or 15-112 or 15-121

 |Interaction Design Studio 2